COLLABORATIVE RESEARCH

 Sparking creativity

 One of the challenges of co-creation is: How to get the creative juices flowing?
 For new ideas we need to be able to think freely and allow for imagination.
-For the data driven project we hired a Movement Coach to help get everyone out of their current mindset and get ready.
+For the data driven project I hired a Movement Coach to help get everyone out of their current mindset and get ready.
 She gave us some fun group challenges that sparked our creative brains and created a group feeling at the same time.
 This helps as well when it is time to make decisions.

 Research materials